N0tA1dan/C/README.md

 # Conditional statements and loops (aka branching)
 What is a **Conditional Statement**?
-A conditional statement allows the program to check if something is true or false and execute upon those.
+A conditional statement allows the program to check if something is true or false and execute upon the output.
 These help us decide what we can do with data.

 Lets write a program that takes a number and checks if its even or odd.
 We can use the modulo operator which checks for the remainder of division.
 We can modulo the input integer by 2 which allows us to see if there is a remainder, if there is a remainder the input integer is odd, otherwise if there is no remainder then we can know the number is even.